TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 The *Object* definition encompasses usually the active site of the protein.
 The *Scope* of interest defines, on the other hand, the boundaries in which residues are traced and is usually defined as protein.

-Since :mod:`aqueduct` in its current version uses `MDAnalysis <http://www.mdanalysis.org/>`_ Python module for reading, parsing and searching of MD trajectory data, definitions of *Object* and *Scope* have to be given as its *Selection Commands*.
+Since :mod:`aquaduct` in its current version uses `MDAnalysis <http://www.mdanalysis.org/>`_ Python module for reading, parsing and searching of MD trajectory data, definitions of *Object* and *Scope* have to be given as its *Selection Commands*.

 .. _object_definition: